 - a) All substitutions will be conducted by coaches on the 3rd set via the use of designated timeouts.
 The 1st and 2nd set must be filled out on the roster sheet prior to start of game.
-The only exception for this rule is injury or extreme fatigue. - b) In the 14u Division, libero replacements are not considered substitutions and are unlimited, BUT there must be a rally in between two libero replacements.
+The only exception for this rule is injury or extreme fatigue. - b) In the 14u Division, coaches are able to substitute at any point in the 3rd set. - c) In the 14u Division, libero replacements are not considered substitutions and are unlimited, BUT there must be a rally in between two libero replacements.
 Libero replacements may take place only at the end of a rally or at the start of each game after the umpire has checked the starting lineup, as well as anytime the ball is out of play and before the whistle for service.